 Investment Pool.
-Custodial credit risk is the risk that the County will not be able to recover deposits or collateral securities that are in possession of an outside party.
-The risk is mitigated through federal depository insurance coverage and collateralization in accordance with California Government Code Section 53652.
-Information about the composition of insured and uninsured deposits at June 30, 2012, is provided in the section "Cash."
+Custodial credit risk is the risk that the County will not be able to recover the value of its deposits, investments, and collateral securities that are in possession of an outside party.
+For deposits, this risk is mitigated through federal depository insurance coverage and collateralization in accordance with California Government Code Section 53652.
+Information about the composition of insured and uninsured deposits at June 30, 2013, is provided in the section "Cash."
+For investments, the County utilizes third party delivery versus payment to mitigate risk.
+Further, all securities owned by the County are held by a third party bank trust department.